GRAPHIC-Take Five: Roll on Q4!

+Updates first paragraph and section 1 in story first published on Friday to reflect averted U.S. shutdown.

-LONDON, Sept 29 (Reuters) - There's a looming partial shutdown of the U.S. government, embattled developer China Evergrande on the brink, and markets still adjusting to central banks' higher for longer rates mantra.
+LONDON, Sept 29 (Reuters) - The shutdown of the U.S. government has been averted, while embattled developer China Evergrande is on the brink, and markets are still adjusting to central banks' higher for longer rates mantra.

-If that wasn't enough to kick off the final quarter of 2023, there's central bank meetings from Australia to Poland and closely-watched U.S. jobs data - if not delayed by a shutdown.
+If that wasn't enough to kick off the final quarter of 2023, there's central bank meetings from Australia to Poland and closely-watched U.S. jobs data.

 Here's your week ahead in markets from Ira Iosebashvili in New York, Kevin Buckland in Tokyo, and Harry Robertson, Karin Strohecker and Marc Jones in London.